mipacd/HoloChatStats/README.md

     * Common User Percentages by Channel / Month: Given two channel/month pairs (A and B), determine the number of common users between the pairs.
 Also, calculate the percent of chat users in A that also chatted in B, and vice versa.
     * Common Member Percentages by Channel / Month: Same as above for chat users holding a membership.
+    * Common User Heatmap: Displays a heatmap showing the percentage of common users (or members) between channels for a given month.
     * Channel Clusters by Common Members: Generates a node graph for a given month showing which channels have similar user patterns.
 The connections between nodes are calculated using cosine similarity, with a threshold of 80th, 90th, or 95th percentile of edge weights.
 Communities are shown as the colors of the nodes, and are calculated using Leiden community detection.
 This data is calculated from the number of chat messages each user has made in each channel in a given month.
 Node placement is dynamic and not tied to the dataset.
 Channels must meet a similarity threshold with at least one other channel to appear on the graph.